PavelKabenyuk/LinguaConnect/README.md

 You need to have installed python with version at least 3.11.

-List of libraries which you need to install with pip:
+List of libraries are required:
 * pyaudio
+* threading
-* twisted
+* socket

-To install them write these commands to the terminal:
+List of commands to install all required modules:

     pip install vidstream
+    pip install threading
-    pip install twisted
+    pip install socket

 Then run file main.py with python.
 Enjoy.